nlebedenco/clarinet/README.md

 As far as compilers go any of MSVC >= 1900, GCC >= 4.6 or CLANG >= 3.0 should do.

+#### Tools

 [Git](https://git-scm.com/docs/git) is required to automatically download submodules and the test framework.

+#### Submodules

-[Catch2](https://github.com/catchorg/Catch2) is automatically fetched from git and only used to build unit tests.
+[Catch2](https://github.com/catchorg/Catch2) is the unit testing framework.
+It is only used to build test programs.

+[MbedTLS](https://github.com/ARMmbed/mbedtls) is a library that implements TLS and DTLS protocols.
+Python3 is required if you are interested in building MbedTLS tests and sample programs.
+By default, only the target libraries are built with static linking.

+[libasr](https://github.com/OpenSMTPD/libasr) is a library used for asynchronous name resolution (NSS/DNS) on Un\*x systems.
+Windows 8+ already supports asynchronous name resolution via WSA and does not require an additional library.

-All submodules are configured to produce static libraries linked into the main target.
-Not only it simplifies installation, it also contributes to keep functionality consistent regardless of the state of the system we deploy into.
+All library submodules are configured to be statically linked into the main target.
+Not only it simplifies installation but also contributes to keep functionality consistent regardless of the state of the system we deploy into.

-[MbedTLS](https://github.com/ARMmbed/mbedtls) requires Python3 to generate test code and sample programs in the development branch but not having python should be ok since we only build the target libraries.

 ### CMake